clbarnes/arbor/README.md

 An implementation of
 [Arbor.js](https://github.com/catmaid/CATMAID/blob/master/django/applications/catmaid/static/libs/catmaid/Arbor.js)
-and related tools, for Python 3.7+
+and related tools, for Python 3.7+ (tests also require node.js, preferably v11+)

 N.B.
 This is a work in progress, but isn't really being worked on (by me, anyway): it will eventually be replaced by bindings to a rust implementation which could also be used in the frontend as WASM.